degreepath/auditor/tests/snapshots/2018-19/major/environmental-studies.md

 > This is the set of requirements for the 2018-19 Bachelor of Arts “Environmental Studies” major from St. Olaf College.

 # Environmental Studies
-For this major, you must take both Major and Areas of Emphasis.
+For this major, you must complete both the “Major” and “Areas of Emphasis” requirements.

 ## Major
 For this requirement, you must take ENVST 137, ENVST 237, and ENVST 399.